 For example, when a consumer is buying a car for the first time, it’s a big decision as it involves high economic risk.
 There is a lot of thought on how it looks, how his friends and family will react, how will his social status change after buying the car, and so on.

 For complex buying behavior customers, marketers should have a deep understanding of the products.
-It is expected that they help the consumer to understand about their product.
-It is important to create advertising message in a way that influences the buyer’s beliefs and attitudes.
+It is expected that they help the consumer to understand their product.
+It is important to create an advertising message in a way that influences the buyer’s beliefs and attitudes.

 2. Dissonance-reducing buying behavior

 Marketers should run after-sale service camps that deliver focused messaging.
-These campaigns should aim to support consumers and convince them to continue with their choice of their brand.
+These campaigns should aim to support consumers and convince them to continue with the choice of their brand.
 These marketing campaigns should focus on building repeat purchases and referrals by offering discounts and incentives.

 3. Habitual buying behavior

 Habitual Buying Behavior is depicted when a consumer has low involvement in a purchase decision.
-In this case the consumer is perceiving only a few significant differences between brands.
+In this case, the consumer is perceiving only a few significant differences between brands.

 When consumers are buying products that they use for their daily routine, they do not put a lot of thought.
 They either buy their favorite brand or the one that they use regularly – or the one available in the store or the one that costs the least.

-Habitual buying behavior is influenced by radio, television and print media.
+Habitual buying behavior is influenced by radio, television, and print media.
 Moreover, consumers are buying based on brand familiarity.
 Hence marketers must use repetitive advertisements to build brand familiarity.
 Further to initiate product trial, marketers should use tactics like price drop promotions and sales promotions.